RohitVerma0021/Sql_date_time_case_study_on_flight_dataset/README.md

 3. Create a new database and import the flights dataset into a new table.
 4. Copy and paste the SQL queries from [Sql_date_time_case_study_on_flight](https://github.com/RohitVerma0021/Sql_date_time_case_study_on_flight_dataset/blob/main/Sql_date_time_case_study_on_flight_dataset.sql) into MySQL Workbench or the MySQL command-line client.
 5. Connect to the flights dataset in MySQL.
-6. Run the SQL queries to analyze the flights data and view the results in [name of results file or folder].
+6. Run the SQL queries to analyze the flights data.

 ## Credits
 The flights dataset used in this project was obtained from [Flight](https://github.com/RohitVerma0021/Sql_date_time_case_study_on_flight_dataset/blob/main/flights_cleaned%20-%20flights_cleaned.csv), and the SQL queries and analysis were performed by ***Me [Rohit Verma](https://www.linkedin.com/in/rohit-verma-3094b8224/)***.